wilsonwid/tp/docs/UserGuide.md

 ### Adding an event : `add_schedule`

 Adds the schedule to the end of the list.
 Useful for recording details about events that occur.
+The schedule title and description must be alphanumeric and can contain spaces after the first character.

 Format: `add_schedule title/TITLE d/DESCRIPTION start/START_DATETIME end/END_DATETIME`